akira-kurogane/mongodb-guide/content/connecting_guide/mongo_shell/_index.md

 It is _not_ a special node within a MongoDB replica set or cluster.
 It is an application that connects and communicates with the mongod (or mongos) nodes with the same MongoDB Wire protocol TCP traffic that any other application could.
 If it was a black box rather than being open source, you could reverse-engineer it even without super-dooper elite hacker skills.
 It has no special sauce that gives it elevated privilege or better performance compared to what any MongoDB driver-using application can have.

-What is unique about the mongo shell compared to the thousands of other MongoDB-connected applications you might install on your computer is that is an interactive CLI (command line interpreter).
+What is unique about the mongo shell compared to the thousands of other MongoDB-connected applications you might install on your computer is that is an interactive CLI (command line interpreter) a.k.a.
+REPL (read-evaluate-print loop).
 It's not the only one that has ever existed, but it is the only popular one to date.

 Although it is a C++ program the language that this CLI interprets is Javascript.
 Apart from a very small number of legacy, imperative-style command expressions such as "show databases", "exit", etc. everything is Javascript.